rb81/prompts/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Transparency Disclaimer